Morse Homology for the Yang-Mills Gradient Flow: Yang--Mills Morse homology

 to be the linear extension of the map

-where $x\in\crit(h)$ is a critical point of index $\Ind(x)=k$.
-The numbers $n(x,x')$ are given by counting modulo $2$ the oriented flow lines with cascades (with respect to $\YMV$ and $h$) from $x$ to $x'$, i.e.
+where $x\in\crit(h)\subseteq\p(a)$ is a critical point of index $\Ind(x)=k$.
+The numbers $n(x,x')$ are given by counting modulo $2$ the oriented flow lines with cascades (with respect to $\YMV$ and $h$) from $x$ to $x'$, i.e.~

-\begin{lem} The numbers $n(x,x')$ are well-defined and $\partial_{\ast}$ has the property of a chain map, i.e., it satisfies $\partial_{\ast}\circ\partial_{\ast}=0$. \end{lem}
+\begin{lem} The numbers $n(x,x')$ are well-defined and $\partial_{\ast}^{\V}$ has the property of a chain map, i.e., it satisfies $\partial_{\ast}^{\V}\circ\partial_{\ast+1}^{\V}=0$. \end{lem}

-\begin{proof} It follows from Theorem \ref{thm:compactness} by repeating the arguments of \cite[Theorems C.10]{Frauenfelder1} that for any $x^-,x^+\in\crit(h)$ the moduli space $\mathcal M(x^-,x^+)$ is compact up to convergence to broken flow lines with cascades.
+\begin{proof} It follows from Theorem \ref{thm:compactness} by repeating the arguments of \cite[Theorems C.10]{Frauenfelder1} that for every $x^-,x^+\in\crit(h)$ the moduli space $\mathcal M(x^-,x^+)$ is compact up to convergence to broken flow lines with cascades.
 For $\Ind(x')=\Ind(x)-1$ this means that it is a finite set and $n(x,x')$ is well-defined.
-The chain map property follows from standard arguments making use of Theorem \ref{YMExponentialdecay} on exponential decay of Yang-Mills gradient flow lines. \end{proof}
+The chain map property follows from standard arguments making use of Theorem \ref{YMExponentialdecay} on exponential decay of Yang--Mills gradient flow lines. \end{proof}

 With these preparations, we can finally proof the main result.